AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/office_hours/README.txt

  - Now open the ADVANCED section;
  - Under CONTEXTUAL FILTERS, add 'Content: Nid';
  -- Set 'Provide default value' to 'Content ID from URL';
- -- Set 'Specify validation criteria' to the same Content type(s) as under FILTERS;
+ -- Set 'Specify validation criteria' to
+    the same Content type(s) as under FILTERS;
  -- Set 'Filter value format' according to your wishes;
  -- Set 'Action to take if filter value does not validate' to 'Hide View';
  - Tweak the other settings as you like.

 2. Now, configure your new Block under /admin/structure/block/manage/ :
  - Set the Block title, and the Region settings;
  - Under PAGES, set 'Show block on specific pages' to 'Only the listed pages' and 'node/*';
    You might want to add more pages, if you use other non-node entity types.
  - Tweak the other settings as you like.
  You'll need to tune the block for the following cases:
  - A user accesses the node page, but 'Access denied';
  - A node is unpublised;

 Now, test your node page.
 You'll see the Office hours in the page AND in the block.
-That's once too many.
+That's once too often.

 3. So, modify the 'View mode' of your Content type under /admin/structure/types/manage/<MY_CONTENT_TYPE>/display
  - Select MANAGE DISPLAY;
- - Select the View mode.
-(Perhaps you need to create an extra view mode for other purposes.)
+ - Select or create a View mode.
  - Select the Office_hours, and set the Format to 'Hidden';
  - Save the data, end enjoy the result!

 == D7: IMPORTING WITH FEEDS MODULE ==
 To import data with the Feeds module, the following columns can be used: